AnonyMouse97/food-app/README.md

 ## Disclaimer

 As i got sick during the test thanks to my 5G biological antenna's update I had to rush a bit to finish a viable app.
 The project structure could be much more clean (optimizing SASS use, reusing components, better react structure for more readable code,...)
-But in the end it works ans the result is not bad at all, hope you like it 😊.
+But in the end it works ans the result is not bad at all !
+Hope you'll like it 😊.

 And don't forget to order you ake burger 🍔 !